Skip to main content

 • do not use any other Cluster Autoscaler;

-• Do not manually modify node resources through the control panel.
+• do not manually modify node resources through the control panel.
 Cluster Autoscaler will ignore these changes and all new nodes will be created with the original configuration.

 Enable autoscaling